Worapitcha5972/Portfolio/README.md

 # Portfolio
+Welcome to my data analyst portfolio!
+Here, you'll find a collection of my projects showcasing my skills in data analysis.
+This repository brings together a variety of projects, each demonstrating my ability to extract insights and visualize data.

 ## [Bootcamp Projects](https://github.com/Worapitcha5972/Bootcamp_Projects)
 > This repository is mainly for projects I have done under Data Science Bootcamp by Data Rockie focusing on SQL and R programming.